provegard/ncdbg/DOCUMENTATION.md

 The argument value can be a port number of an address on the form _&lt;host>:&lt;port>_.

-### Setting the idle timeout

-There's an idle timeout on the connection between Chrome Developer Tools and NCDbg.
-After the timeout, the connection is closed.
-By default the timeout is 120 seconds, and to set a different timeout, use `--idle-timeout` or `-i` with a timeout value in seconds.

 ## Nashorn behavior

 This section lists some Nashorn behavior that may be surprising at first.